shivenBajpai/RISC-V-Assembler/README.md

 # How To use
 1) Run `make build` to compile the project, binary is produced in `/bin` called `riscv_asm`
-2) Copy the input assembly code to a file called input.s in the same directory as the binary
-3) Run the binary.
-A temporary file called `clean.s` will be created and the machine code output shall be in `output.hex`.
-Both in the same directory
+2) Run the binary.
+A temporary file called `cleaned.s` will be created and the machine code output shall be in `output.hex` in the same directory by default.
+See the next section for how to specify input/output files

 # Command line switches
+`-d`
+`--debug`
-`-d` - Runs the assembler in debug mode, providing more verbose output as it runss
+Runs the assembler in debug mode, providing more verbose output as it runss

+`-i <filename>`
+`--input <filename>`
+Specifies a file for input, defaults to input.s if not specified

+`-o <filename>`
+`--output <filename>`
+Specifies a file for output, defaults to output.hex if not specified

 A more detailed report on the design and features of this assembler is present in `report.pdf` at the root of this project